 I am glad that this observation by Butler was refound and popularized during the beginning of the 45/bannon/putin/pence/kusher regime as it really fit.

-My constant concern is that the Russians are playing chess, and Trump is playing checkers.
+My constant concern is that the Russians are playing chess, and Drumpf is playing checkers.

 Maria Collins Warren, Democratic candidate for

 Women will not be slaves to our anatomy,